Shaga-Matula/Mastermind_PG/README.md

 ## Content
 * Thanks to Fabio at codepen for rotating animation and code to lock landscape orentation.

 [CodePen](https://codepen.io/fabiowallner/pen/YOyJbJ)

 ## Special Thanks
+* Special thanks to Gareth McGirr for backup and mentoring.